thautwarm/MLStyle.jl/docs/syntax/switch.md

 Not all real-world code is most conveniently expressed using `@match`.
 To help with some common pain-points, we have included `@when`, and **`@switch`**.

-The following example demonstrates a common pattern that could be improved:
+The following example demonstrates a common pattern that is unnecessarily verbose:

 ```julia
 var = 1